 Turning houses into warm livable homes that last a lifetime is what Western Red Cedar does best.
-In terms of versatility, no other building materials compare – i.e. it’s not just for lake country interiors and fans of contemporary West Coast design anymore.
-True, outfitting your home in floor-to-ceiling knotty Real Cedar remains a classic approach to architecture, but there are plenty of innovative ways to incorporate wood in smaller doses with the same great effect.
+In terms of versatility, no other building materials compare.
+From ceilings to paneling, knotty Western Red Cedar provides a modern approach to architecture, but there are plenty of innovative ways to incorporate wood in smaller doses (such as this sliding barn door – see video) with the same great effect.

 In the kitchen, one wall of knotty Real Cedar paneling can offer a warm juxtaposition to stainless steel appliances and modern countertops.
 Who says contemporary cooking areas have to be cold looking?
 You can have it all – year round too.
 In the summer, all that beautiful sunshine pouring through your windows will play off the natural yellow undertones of Real Cedar.
 And in the winter, the intrinsically rich reds of Real Cedar will turn your kitchen into a warm and inviting social hub – time to crack out the cab sav!

 In a bright modern living room, you can take your feature wall to another level with a textured Western Red Cedar mosaic.
 You get all the warmth of natural wood without succumbing to a chalet cliché (not that there’s anything wrong with that – we love that!).
 In terms of room dividers, a widely spaced Real Cedar slat partition is a contemporary way to separate areas.
 It adds a visual point of interest without shutting limited natural light (or loved ones) out.
 Bonus: You can kick up the functionality a notch or two by turning this divider into a bookshelf with a few simple brackets.